 On the other hand, we have David.
-I love some of the action that describes him and will allow those actions to illustrate why we’re starting a giant-slaying blog when there are a myriad of blogs out there.
+I love some of the action that describes him and will allow those actions to illustrate why we’re starting a giant-slaying blog when there is a myriad of blogs out there.

 1. Left behind his baggage (1 Samuel 17:22)

 David had been sent to the battlefield with food and supplies for his brothers.
 But when he saw the battle was taking place, he left behind his baggage.
 I love that!